 Most lowering suspension kits cost under 1000.00, and everything you need will be in the box.

 Be sure to align your car after installation.

 Suspension lowering springs are without a doubt the most affordable way to lower your vehicle.
 They improve handling, stance, and appearance.
 Modern materials and cutting edge winding technology yield lowering springs that are progressive rate in nature, which basically means, as the spring is compressed, it gets harder to compress.

 This allows the ride to remain smooth, comfortable and safe.
 If you are lowering a daily driver that is used on city streets and highways, be sure to get a quality set of progressive rate springs.
 Otherwise the ride will be too stiff and no fun for your mother-in-law.
 Look for performance lowering springs by top name brands like H&R, Eibach, KW, or Vogtland.
 These companies have engineered their springs to be the proper, balanced spring rate for each vehicle, so the ride is tighter but not harsh.

 A quality kit will be cold-rolled, heat treated and finished with a thick layer of powder coating for long service life and great value.
 Dont EVER cut your factory coil springs and reinstall them to lower your car.
-The ride is bumpy, unsafe, and your car will hop so much people will point and laugh.
+The ride is bumpy, unsafe, and your car will hop and bounce so much people will point and laugh.

 Lowering springs vary in drop, typically between 1-3 inches.
 1.5 inches is usually a good amount for a daily driver.
-Aggressive lowering springs over 2 inches should be used with dampers made for specifically for lowering springs, otherwise you won't benefit from the full suspension cycle.
+Aggressive lowering springs over 2 inches should be used with dampers made specifically for lowering springs, otherwise you won't benefit from the full suspension cycle.

 If you decide to run lowering springs, this is the perfect time to replace old or high mileage shocks or struts, or even consider a complete lowering suspension kit to make ordering much easier.